shiftcode/dynamo-easy/README.md

 # Get Started

+## Prerequisite

+### Typescript Metadata

-## Metadata Reflection API
+#### Reflection API

 > ⚠ The reflect-metadata polyfill should be imported only once in your entire application because the Reflect object is mean to be a global singleton.

-Required always.
-Use reflect-metadata as polyfill.
+Install the reflect-metadata polyfill.

 ```
 npm install reflect-metadata --save
 ```

 The type definitions for reflect-metadata are included in the npm package.
-You need to add the following reference to the types field in your tsconfig.json:
+You need to add the following reference to the types field in your [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#types-typeroots-and-types):

 ```
 "types": ["reflect-metadata"]